 - Preheat oven to 350°F and spray an 8x8 baking dish with nonstick cooking spray.

 - Combine all the ingredients for the crust, mixing thoroughly until you have a dough.
 Press the dough into the bottom of the prepared baking dish, making sure to cover the entire bottom of the dish and the dough is spread out evenly.
-(1 cup flour, ¼ cup powdered sugar, pinch of salt, ½ cup melted butter, and 1 tsp vanilla)
+(1 cup flour, ¼ cup powdered sugar, pinch of salt, ½ cup melted butter, and 1 teaspoon vanilla)

 - Bake the dough for 20 minutes or just until the edges start to brown.